anyone2/IndigoPlugin-Voice-Monkey/README.md

 - Perform Text-To-Speech
 - Play a preset sound (Chime, Doorbell, Air Horn, etc.)
-- Execute an Alexa Routine (By the name shown in the Alexa App)
+- Trigger an Alexa Routine (by the name shown in the Alexa App)
 - Type a Request to Alexa (Type in **anything** you would otherwise say to Alexa)
 - Pass commands from Indigo, directly to alexa_remote_control
     - change the volume